Basra97/2420-Assignment-2/README.md

 `project-2` contains a script file that creates new users.

-The  `new-user_script` file is designed to automate the process of creating a new user, this includes setting up a home directory and a user account, specify their shell, assign them a gorup and configuring the user a password.
+The  `new-user_script` file is designed to automate the process of creating a new user, this includes setting up a home directory and a user account, specify their shell, assign them a group and configuring the user a password.

-### User Requirments
+### User Requirements

 >[!NOTE]
 These scripts are designed for an Arch Linux environment.

-The user must have access to `sudo` or `root` user priviledges.
+The user must have access to `sudo` or `root` user privileges.

 ### New User Script

 To run the new user script you must use `sudo` or `root`

-* Clone the repository below into your user home directory if you havent already.
+* Clone the repository below into your user home directory if you haven’t already.

 ```
 https://github.com/Basra97/2420-Assignment-2.git